mpowell773/mpowell773.github.io/project-worksheet.md

 ## Project Description

 This project is specifically for creating a portfolio website that I can utilize to display future projects in class and later on professionally.
 I have noticed that I tend to like more minimalistic designs with some flavor of interactivity.
-Good examples of these designs include [Corey Hughart] (https://coryhughart.com/) and [Gift Egwuenu] (https://www.giftegwuenu.dev/).
+Good examples of these designs include [Corey Hughart](https://coryhughart.com/) and [Gift Egwuenu](https://www.giftegwuenu.dev/).

 ## Wireframes